Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Skim: read quickly, highway speed, 65 MPH (conditions permitting)

 • Skippable: Consider not reading it at all, you may already know it.
-Take a shortcut (detour?) and don't go down that road.
+Take a shortcut (detour?).
+Generally, I advise to "skim" and not "skip" for the reasons below.

-For any course it might be preferable to use "skim" instead of "skip."
-People (including students) might think they know something but they don't.
-Even if a student "knows" something, reading it again, especially with a different perspective, can help cement certain knowledge in place or open up a new insight.
+Skim or skip?
+For a course it might be preferable to use "skim" instead of "skip."
+People (including students) might think they know something when they might not.
+Even if a student "knows" something, reading it again, especially with a different perspective, can help cement certain knowledge into place, or open up a new insight.
 Every time you walk a path or drive a road is an opportunity to see or learn something new.
-Even "experienced lawyers" are learning about law every day, including about "basic" aspects of law.
+Even "experienced lawyers" are learning about law every day, including about "basic" aspects of law (I learned a lot writing this book, thinking about law in new ways).

 Topics covered

-The names of the parts and chapters tell you what is in there.
+The names of the parts and chapters are self-explanatory - read them and see what is inside.

 A full text listing of all chapters is also below.